Uzasch/Text-Utilities/README.md

 # Text-Utilities
-This a project i i used to learn React and BootStrap
+This a project i used to learn React and BootStrap